Knowledge base

 - Click on Notifications:

-- Choose to receive regular notifications by e-mail:
+- Choose to receive regular email notifications:

-Be aware of the progress of a discussion
+To be notified of the progress of a discussion

 - … or by hovering over the action menu to the right of a user in a discussion: